 Each year, AE will hold a graduation ceremony.
-If you have completed your course by the cut-off date for that year, you will be invited to attend the graduation ceremony.
+If you have completed your course by the cut-off date for that year, you will be invited to attend the graduation and provided with all the information.

 Eligible students will be invited to attend the graduation and provided with all the information regarding the costs and the arrangements.